-Undergraduate students preparing to teach in secondary schools must elect a field endorsement or two subject endorsements (except that students may graduate with a single subject endorsement in English Education) in addition to coursework in General Education and Professional Education.
+Undergraduate students preparing to teach in secondary schools must elect a field endorsement or two subject endorsements in addition to coursework in General Education and Professional Education.
+NOTE: Students may graduate with a single subject endorsement in English Education.

-Undergraduate students preparing to teach in early childhood education unified, the elementary grades, or middle grades must obtain the field endorsement in addition to the required General Education and Professional Education coursework.
+Undergraduate students preparing to teach in early childhood education unified, the elementary grades, or middle grades must complete courses respective to the chosen field endorsement in addition to the required General Education and Professional Education coursework.

-Students preparing for K-12 endorsement in art, health and physical education, music, or special education-mildly/moderately handicapped must complete student teaching at both the elementary and secondary levels as well as the General Education and Professional Education requirements.
+Students preparing for K-12 endorsement in art, health and physical education, music, or special education-mildly/moderately handicapped must complete courses respective to the chosen field endorsement in addition to the required General Education and Professional Education coursework.
+All K-12 endorsements require student teaching at both the elementary and secondary level, but this is accomplished all in one semester.

-Undergraduate students preparing for endorsement in two subjects at different instructional levels, e.g. Physical Education K-6 and Biology 7-12, must also complete student teaching at both levels as well as the General Education and Professional Education requirements.
+Undergraduate students preparing for endorsement in two subjects at different instructional levels, e.g. Physical Education K-6 and Biology 7-12, must also complete student teaching at both level in addition to completing content courses respective to the chosen subjects and the General Education and Professional Education requirements.

 Graduate students preparing for initial certification may select from either subject or field endorsements or a combination thereof, but must declare at least one endorsement.
-Special endorsements may be added to field or subject endorsements as appropriate (see full listing in Teaching Programs section of this catalog).
+Supplemental endorsements may be added to field or subject endorsements as appropriate (see full listing in Teaching Programs section of this catalog).
 Please contact the Director of Field Experience and Teacher Certification for further program requirements.